-Maybe you want to keep this private from prying eyes, or maybe store your images on Amazon S3 instead of local storage.
+Maybe you want to keep this private from prying eyes, or maybe store your images on Vultr Object Storage instead of local storage.
 Let's go over the various configuration options in the next section.

 Before we move on, let's kill the test container so that we don't run into conflicting ports.

 There are two ways that we can pass configuration to the Docker Registry.
 One way is by passing environment variables to a new container, and the other is to add a configuration file.

 Here's a few of the common configuration options we'll be using:

 loglevel- The minimum amount of information to log to the console.
 Default is

 standalone- Should this Registry act on its own?
 (Never queries the public registry.)
 Default is